January 30th, 2019

 French Diplomatic Archives

 I´ve been the last weeks in the French Diplomatic Archives of Nantes.
-It is an impressive Archive where we could find the consular files (letters, year reports, statistiques, press, etc.) around the World.
-Until Christmas, we will be working on the sources for the Canary Islands, Morocco, Senegal and other West African Countries.
+It is an impressive Archive where I could find the consular files (letters, annual reports, statistiques, press, etc.) around the World.
+Until Christmas, I will be working on the sources for the Canary Islands, Morocco, Senegal and other West African Countries.
 Thanks to that, it is now possible to help to reconstruct the regional economic History tied to the port-cities.
 It must be remarked the important sources on port modernization since 1960, mainly on containerization and port reform.
 Moreover, I must note the impressive sources for the First World War in West Africa, mainly for the Canary Islands.
 At this moment, I´ve collected more than 3,000 documents that have being organised to be used in further researches.
 So, this stay at France (Lorient, La Rochelle, Nantes) that began in november 2015 has been absolutely interesting respect to research but for teaching topics too.
 Hence, I will require a little "break" for Christmas with Ana, my relatives and my friends.
 Then, the next closest objectives for the first half of 2016 will be: 1) To conclude the paper with Professor Valdaliso on the Spanish Port System in the long run.
 2) prepare the Workshop in Paris where I will present a paper with Cesar Ducruet and the.
 3) Organize the Erasmus+ stay in the Panestean University in Chios (Greece).
 So, we will meet in January!
 Best wishes for 2016!
 I will wish you a year full of health and happiness!

 The research agenda continues...

 The next scientific events are in the focus of our research agenda.
-We must prepare the next Conferences (El Ferrol and Wageningen) and the Research Stay at the French Universities of Lorient, La Rochelle et Nantes.
+I must prepare the next Conferences (El Ferrol and Wageningen) and the Research Stay at the French Universities of Lorient, La Rochelle et Nantes.
 The last months of 2015 will be very interesting and I hope it would be very productive in academic and scientific terms.

 African Ports and Economic (under)Development (1839-1939)